eisopux/checker-framework-vscode/README.md

 1. Install the newest Node.js version for your operating system (OS); see the [Node.Js homepage](https://nodejs.org/en/).
 2. Install a Git client for your OS; see the [Git homepage](https://git-scm.com/downloads).
-3. Create a working directory for the project and go into it.
+3. Create a working directory for the project and change into it.
 4. Clone the project in the new directory `git clone https://github.com/eisopux/checker-framework-vscode.git`
 5. Change into the cloned directory `cd checker-framework-vscode`.
 6. Install dependencies using `npm install`, as superuser.
 (Use `Open command prompt (CMD) (admin)` on Windows.)
 See the [npm Docs](https://docs.npmjs.com/cli/v8/commands/npm-install).